-Inflation has increased significantly in 2022 and is expected to retain its higher levels over the next few years before decreasing back to the long-term average.
+Inflation still remains high in 2023 but is expected to return to return back to the long-term average by 2024.
 As future claim inflation is sensitive to the wider macro-economic conditions, there is high uncertainty regarding the future inflation assumption and therefore there is a need for further consideration.
 An explicit allowance for an inflation loading was made within the Claims Provision.